Expo 2010 pavilions: Russia

 The Russia Pavilion was the first exhibition Russia constructed at an expo in 30 years.
-It was one of the pavilions visited by President Hu Jintao when at the Expo.
+It was one of the pavilions visited by CCP general secretary Hu Jintao when at the Expo.

 The pavilion towers symbolized rapidly growing megalopolises with skyscrapers of a nonlinear architecture.
 The white-gold color of the towers resembled historical images of Russian architecture while the perforation of the upper tower parts was created based upon ethnic ornaments of the peoples who populate Russia.

 The pavilion plan, similar to the outlay of a Slavic settlement, symbolized "the flower of life" or the sun, roots of "the world tree" (a spreading oak among the Slavs) where "the life heavens" lie.
 The towers "roots" were oriented to the center of the composition and support "the civilization cube" connected with a symbol "man".

-The elements of the cube's external decoration could move and that organizes huge surfaces of "the living facade" which by reflecting the sky, the towers, greenery and people created image of a giant living being at daytime.
-At night with the help of special lighting an even more stunning effect of the changing light-color-dynamic screen was created.
+The elements of the cube's external decoration could move and that organizes huge surfaces of "the living facade" which by reflecting the sky, the towers, greenery and people created an image of a giant living being in daytime.
+At night with the help of special lighting, an even more stunning effect of the changing light-color-dynamic screen was created.